sharriton/code_examples/README.md

 Due to the nature of my contract, I can’t upload the main database.
 The code opens in a text file or IDE if you want to see my work, but it won't actually run without the BPB database csv.
 The test keyword text file is included.

+___________________
+BPB New Library
+___________________

+Bullet Proof Bear is a music library company that administers rights on a collection of music.
+When a new library is aquired, this program will help to determine if the aquired tracks need to have their registrations updated or if they need to be registered for the first time.

+This program checks if a music composition is registered with the appropriate performing rights organization.
+The bpb.csv holds the data for all the compositions that need to be checked.
+The ascap.csv, bmi.csv and sesac.csv files hold the data for the 3 PRO's being searched.
+A composition can have multiple publishers who each have a PRO they are affiliated with.
+The program first imports track title, all writers, all publishers, PRO's assigned to publishers, and the publishing share of all the 45,000+ tracks in the bpb.csv.
+It then gives the user an option to print all the titles to make sure they were imported correctly.
+After that the user is given the option of having the program open the browser to each PRO's web site so the user can download the appropriate csv files.

+The program then imports the data from each PRO and searches it for titles matching the titles of BPB tracks.
+Then it prints out the track titles and the registrations they are missing into results.txt.

+Due to the nature of my contract, I can’t upload the main database.
+The code opens in a text file or IDE if you want to see my work, but it won't actually run without the BPB database csv.